toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 Username/password, and a booking ID ending with 0 to 9 The BR simulator will return a single booking with variable attribute values.
 See table below.

-**Adding hotel ID as input parameter to any of the scenarios above will produce the same result.**
+**20 Adding hotel ID as input parameter to any of the scenarios above will produce the same result.**

 And below are the sample scenarios for hotel ID "211" ETP hotel and hotel ID "311" Hotel Collect only hotel.

-**Retrieve bookings by hotel ID – ETP hotel** Username/password, and hotel ID="211"
+**23 Retrieve bookings by hotel ID – ETP hotel** Username/password, and hotel ID="211"
 1 or more statuses can optionally be specified.
 BR simulator to return 3 Expedia Collect EVC bookings and 3 Hotel Collect bookings.